 What is the ethical dilemma presented by this case? - 2.
 What is the relationship of privacy to Facebook's business model? - 3.
 Describe the weaknesses of Facebook's privacy policies and features.
 What management, organization, and technology factors have contributed to those weaknesses? - 4.
 Will Facebook be able to have a successful business model without invading privacy?
 Explain your answer.
 Are there any measures Facebook could take to make this possible?

-(Case Study for Information Management)
+資訊管理專題 (Hot Issues of Information Management)